sjbylo/aba/README.md

 make load
 ```
 - This will install Quay (from the files that were copied above) and then load the images into Quay.
+- Note that the internal bastion will need to install RPMs, e.g. from Satellite.

 Install OpenShift